No personal data (including your IP address) is stored, nor do we sell data to third parties.

 Yet to truly transform interaction and harness the potential of these applications, consumers need customisable, product-agnostic virtual assistants that function across disparate hardware, operating systems and software, uniting them as one seamless ecosystem.
 As a result, these dynamic and intelligent systems will simplify their busy, distraction-filled lives, enabling them to do complex research, manage home utilities, order shopping and make appointments through slick, voice-led interfaces.

 There is also great potential, beyond entertainment, edutainment and retail applications, for AR and mixed-reality (MR) technology to transform human knowledge and skills.
 Already, AR and MR show great promise in workplace training, surgical interventions and manufacturing sectors.
 In time, I believe these technologies will merge with AI, allowing users to not only see and interact with virtual images but – as the technology is refined and enhanced by AI – also revolutionise product prototyping, medical care and in particular, the field of education.

 In fact, the education sector is one that could undergo massive transformation, turning what were once Hollywood projections of virtual learning into reality.
 In future educational environments, students will put on their MR glasses and immediately gain access to engaging visual and interactive material, tailor-made to support specific subjects, individuals’ learning abilities and their curricular level.
 Such positive interactions with richly detailed learning material could truly democratise learning, leading to educational opportunities for people around the world – something that simply doesn't exist today.

-Lee Fasciani is founder and creative director of Territory Projects, a branding and digital product design agency offering innovative brand-led solutions.
+Lee Fasciani is founder and creative director of Territory Studio, a branding and digital product design agency offering innovative brand-led solutions.